elemerz/html2pdf/fe-designer-dragdrop/feature-request.md

 -  Allow cel resize for any nesting level => Ok
 - Text align apply to any level. => ok.
 - Apply borders individually => Ok
 - In left-side Layout Pane leave only one element the Table element.
-Remove all the others, along with their categories.
+  Remove all the others, along with their categories. =>
+- Arial,Calibri,Roboto,Times New Roman,Kix Barcode
 - Style: face-lifting on "Element Properties pane":
   - More compact, expand / collapsible regions
   - Engraved Sections with border.